paulleerentveld/personal-trainer-backend/README.md

 ## Install Steps
 - Download and run bundle install
 - Make local server run on port 3001 or change ENV file on front-end to point to your local server address
-- add first trainer account to seeds file??
+- Edit last line in Seeds file and add the first trainer user.
+Add your name, email etc then run rails db migrate and seed
 - rails s